rjframe/surf-vcr/README.md

 ## Introduction

 Surf-vcr records HTTP sessions to a YAML file so you can review and modify the sessions manually.
-An example session might look like:
+An example recorded session file might look like:

 ```yml
 ---